SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/zscaler-private-access.md

 ## Installing the Zscaler Private Access App

-Now that you have set up collection for HAProxy, you can install the HAProxy App to use the pre-configured searches and dashboard that provide insight into your data.
+Now that you have set up collection for ZPA, you can install the ZPA App to use the pre-configured searches and dashboard that provide insight into your data.

 {@import ../../reuse/apps/app-install.md}